 However, those type variable capacitors taken out from radios generally do a good job of listening, but when you transmit from the transceiver, they can withstand a power of 1-8 watts depending on their quality.
 Because gap between the plates is very narrow.
 It will work if you are going to use it on QRP radios.
 However, when you increase the output power, the voltage transmitted to the antenna increases, so you will hear voltage jumps between plates.
 This is not good.

-So is there no solution for high watt outputs?
-There are of course.
-If your budget is suitable, there are vacuum type capacitors, for up to 15,000 volts.
-You can find these types of capacitors in minternet market mostly Russian made and they are very successful.
-Some of them have high capacitance values in the range of 20-1000 pF and capable of 20.000 volts.
-However they are expensive.
-There are cheaper ones with less capacitance value range, in the 150-200 USD price range.
+So, isn’t there a solution for high wattage outputs?
+Of course there is.
+If your budget is suitable, there are vacuum type capacitors up to 15.000 volts.
+You can buy these types of capacitors in internet stores, ebay etc. Most of them are mostly Russian made and very successful.
+Some of them have high capacitance values in the range of 20-1000 pF and support 20,000 volts.
+However, they are expensive.
+There are cheaper ones in the lower capacitance value range at the price level of 150-200 USD.

-If you don’t have a budget and if want to make a cheap loop antenna, you can make homebrew air capacitor yourself.
-Of course, although it does not have high capacitance values like the vacuum types, the last one I did was showing a value of 62-500 pF.
+If you don’t have the budget and want to make a cheap loop antenna, you can make a homebrew air condansator yourself.
 Let’s see what is required if we want to do it ourselves.

-1- Laser cut rotor and stator plates, i.e. butterfly plates
+1- Rotor and stator plates, i.e. butterfly plates